Who is eligible?

 Students who meet the criteria of Temporary Residents Program may be eligible.

-In addition, if a student is applying for transport and requires support for behaviour and/or medical related issues the school will also need to provide:
+In addition, if a student is applying for transport and requires support for behaviour and/or medical related issues the school will also need to provide a Behaviour Support Plan and/or Health Care Plan.

 How do I show I meet the criteria?